+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 ACCOMMODATION AND MEALS

 The Ultimate Everest Trek is a lodge trek.
 Hence, this means you will sleep and eat meals in local lodges along the trail.
 The quality of the lodges on this trek are the best among all trekking trails in Nepal.
 And several lodges on the trail have en suite rooms with hot showers.
-Furthermore, meals are also quite varied with many options including rice with veggies, noodles, local breads etc. Read our article about food options on Everest treks.
+Furthermore, meals are also quite varied with many options including rice with veggies, noodles, local breads etc. Read article about food options on Everest treks.

 BEST SEASON